 Beyond their academic studies, students are encouraged to take an active part in the wider life of the school.
 Students are invited to serve the school community by applying for positions as student leaders.
-We have a structure of Head Boy and Girl, Deputy Head Boy and Girl, as well as Chaplaincy Leaders and House Captains.
 These posts hold significant responsibilities across our school community and provide the perfect platform through which students can develop their leadership potential.